 — A Landmarks of Faith Seminar —

 Lecture #1b Audio

 Jews and Gentiles in the Body of Messiah

 See notes below.
-(Sections in parentheses and more information can be found in the book version of the seminar: available in print and on Kindle.)
+(Sections in parentheses are covered in the longer form of this seminar and in the book version: available in print and on Kindle.)